 Aestheticians: Job Description and Salary Information

-Aestheticians or estheticians provide skin care services in salon, spa, retail or medical settings.
-They're responsible for enhancing the quality and skin tone through services like makeovers, facials, color analysis, microdermabrasion, chemical peels, hair removal and more.
-Aestheticians may earn a cosmetology or aesthetics certificate leading to state licensure.
+Aestheticians or estheticians provide skin care services in salon, spa, retail, or medical settings.
+Their job is to enhance the quality of skin through services such as facials, color analysis, microdermabrasion, chemical peels, hair removal, etc. Aestheticians go to cosmetology school to earn their educational training and obtain state licensure.

 Aesthetician Job Description

 Aestheticians specialize in skin care.
 They perform a variety of facial and body procedures intended to increase, improve or maintain the appearance and health of human skin.
 Depending on exact job title and working environment, this may include facials, laser or wax hair removal chemical peels, makeup application, exfoliating body wraps and microdermabrasion, which involves the sloughing of dead skin cells.

 Aestheticians may work in the fashion, beauty or medical industry.
 Aestheticians working in the beauty industry are commonly employed by spas, salons or retail stores, and provide some or all of the services outlined above.

 Medical aestheticians generally perform many of the same duties, but often do so in different settings, such as hospitals or private doctor's offices.
 They work with plastic surgeons or other physicians to perform various skin care procedures on patients undergoing plastic surgery or other operations.
 Medical aestheticians employed by plastic surgeons may educate patients on the proper ways to care for their skin before and after surgery.
 This often includes providing special skin formulas and demonstrating how to use them.